cmizumoto/small-projects/README.md

 39- Password Strength Background

 - A form to detect the user password strength, changing the background based on the password length and special characters.
 Also using Tailwind, been some time since I used it.

+40- 3d Background Boxes

+- Using background-position to separate an image in different parts, adding a cool small effect making it turning, nothing crazy and usable, just a fun project.

+41- 2FA UI Page

+- Concept of a Two-Factor UI page.
+Inputs accept numbers and makes the focus change if you typed a number or backspace.

+42- User Search Bar

+- Search bar made for small middle applications, using the random user API we fetch a set of users and filter them based on what was typed in the search bar.